 Purpose

-As a user of “Application Name” you have access to valuable Department of Health information resources, it is important for you to act in a responsible, ethical, and legal manner to protect these information assets.
+As a user of “Application Name” you have access to valuable Department of Health information resources, it is important for you to act in a responsible, ethical and legal manner to protect these information assets.

 In general, acceptable use means respecting the rights of other computer users, the integrity of the information resource, and all pertinent license and contractual agreements.
 If an individual is found to be in violation of the Acceptable Use Policy, the Department of Health will take appropriate actions which includes the restriction and possible loss of system privileges.
 A serious violation could result in more serious consequences including punitive actions.
 Additional laws and policies may govern the use of information from federal, state, and local jurisdictions.